rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 However, the second part is different.
-In languages with a *garbage collector (GC)*, the GC keeps track and cleans up memory that isn’t being used anymore, and we, as the programmer, don’t need to think about it.
-Without a GC, it’s the programmer’s responsibility to identify when memory is no longer being used and call code to explicitly return it, just as we did to request it.
+In languages with a *garbage collector (GC)*, the GC keeps track and cleans up memory that isn’t being used anymore, and we don’t need to think about it.
+Without a GC, it’s our responsibility to identify when memory is no longer being used and call code to explicitly return it, just as we did to request it.
 Doing this correctly has historically been a difficult programming problem.
 If we forget, we’ll waste memory.
 If we do it too early, we’ll have an invalid variable.
 If we do it twice, that’s a bug too.
 We need to pair exactly one `allocate` with exactly one `free`.

 Rust takes a different path: the memory is automatically returned once the variable that owns it goes out of scope.
 Here’s a version of our scope example